alexchirayath/aws-ec2-sagemaker-idle-instances-auto-stop/README.md

 ### Requirements
- * AWS CLI
+ * AWS CLI .
+For more information, visit [Installing the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html)
- * AWS SAM CLI
+ * AWS SAM CLI .
+For more information, visit [Installing AWS SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html)

 ### Installation Steps
 1. Clone the Github repository
-2. Set your AWS Account credentials using aws configure
+2. Set your AWS Account credentials.
+For more information, visit [Setting Up AWS Credentials](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-getting-started-set-up-credentials.html)
-3. In the code directory, run the command ```sam deploy --guided```
+3. In the root directory, run the command ```sam deploy --guided```
     * Stack Name : \<Add an arbitrary name>
     * AWS Region : \<Add the region for deploying the stack> (*Note that even though the solution is deployed in one region, IIAS can take care of other regions as well*)
     * ResourcesToBeScanned: Enter one of the following <EC2,SageMaker,EC2&SageMaker>
     * NotificationEmail: Enter the email where you want updates about what actions IIAS has taken.
+    * Scanning Period:  The parameters listed below will set the schedule for IIAS to scan your EC2/SageMaker instances and apply the configs/ alarms.
-    * ScanReccurrencePeriod: Enter one of the following <Daily,Weekend,Weekly,Monday,Tuesday,Wednesday,Thursday,Friday,Saturday> *Note - During this recurring scan period, any running SageMaker notebook instance that is not opted out / does not have an existing lifecycle config will be stopped and the IIASLifecycleConfig will be applied.*
+    *Note For SageMaker - During this recurring scan period, any running SageMaker notebook instance (that has not been scanned yet by IIAS) that is not opted out / does not have an existing lifecycle config will be stopped and the IIASLifecycleConfig will be applied.Hence, it is recommended to schedule the scanning at a time when you would not be using notebook instances(For example: At night time / weekends*
+      * ScanReccurrencePeriod: Enter one of the following <Daily,Weekend,Weekly,Monday,Tuesday,Wednesday,Thursday,Friday,Saturday>
       * ScanTimeHourUTC: Enter the hour (24 hour clock) in UTC Time
       * ScanTimeMinuteUTC:  Enter the minute in UTC Time
     * Confirm Changes before deploy : Y
     * SAM CLI IAM role creation: Y
     * Review and Confirm the Changeset created!